Help us improve our documentation! Tell us about your experience with this article by filling out this form.

 - Catalog API - Subcollection

-When operating with multiple trade policies (sales channels), you can define which products will be available on each trade policy.
+When operating with multiple trade policies, you can define which products will be available on each trade policy.

 Customizing your storefront

-To understand how to build your storefront and showcase your assortment of products, check out the articles in this section.
-The rest of this guide focuses on Admin related configurations and actions.
+To understand how to build your storefront and display your product assortment, read the articles in this section.
+The rest of this guide focuses on Admin related settings and actions.

 VTEX IO